Guam Catholic Church enters bankruptcy amid sex abuse claims

-HAGATNA, Guam (AP) — Guam’s Catholic Church has filed for bankruptcy, a move that will allow the archdiocese to avoid trial in dozens of child sexual abuse lawsuits and enter settlement negotiations.
+HAGATNA, Guam (AP) — Guam’s Catholic Church filed for bankruptcy Wednesday, a move that will allow the archdiocese to avoid trial in dozens of child sexual abuse lawsuits and enter settlement negotiations.

-Ford Elsaesser, an attorney representing the church, says the Chapter 11 bankruptcy petition was filed Wednesday with federal court in Guam.
-The church faces multi-million dollar lawsuits for sexual abuse from about 190 accusers.
+Ford Elsaesser, an attorney representing the church, said the Chapter 11 bankruptcy petition was filed with federal court in Guam.
+The church faces multimillion dollar lawsuits for sexual abuse from about 190 accusers.

-Last November, Archbishop Michael Byrnes announced the church’s decision to file for bankruptcy after mediation efforts that began in September to try to settle claims failed.
+Last November, Archbishop Michael Byrnes announced the church’s decision to file for bankruptcy after mediation efforts to try to settle claims failed.

-Byrnes said the bankruptcy will provide finality for victim survivors.
-Lawyers for alleged victims welcomed the move.
+“This path will bring the greatest measure of justice to the greatest number of victims,” Byrnes said last year.
+“That’s the heart of what we’re doing.”

 Most Read Nation & World Stories